 RBC Investor & Treasury Services (RBC I&TS) is the Custodian for BMG Funds cash assets and has been providing back-office services since 2004.

 What assurance is there that BMG Funds' cash holdings are not fraudulently misappropriated?

-The Administrator of BMG BullionFund, BMG Gold BullionFund and BMG Silver BullionFund is RBC Investor Services Trust (RBC), a division of the Royal Bank of Canada.
-RBC administers in excess of US$2 trillion on behalf of mutual funds and hedge funds on a global basis.
+The Administrator of BMG BullionFund, BMG Gold BullionFund and BMG Silver BullionFund is RBC Investor & Treasury Services (RBC I&TS), a division of the Royal Bank of Canada.
+RBC I&TS administers in excess of US$2 trillion on behalf of mutual funds and hedge funds on a global basis.
 It is responsible for all BMG Funds’ accounting, calculation of the Net Asset Value (NAV), NAV per unit and the unitholders register.
-In addition, RBC is the sub-custodian/administrator of BMG Funds’ bank account, and is responsible for BMG Funds’ banking, record-keeping, daily valuation and processing of all purchases and redemptions.
-Only RBC has signing authority on the Funds’ account.
+In addition, RBC I&TS is the custodian/administrator of BMG Funds’ bank accounts, and is responsible for BMG Funds’ banking, record-keeping, daily valuation and processing of all purchases and redemptions.
+Only RBC I&TS has signing authority on the BMG Funds’ accounts.

 What would happen if the Manager, Trustee or Custodian declared bankruptcy?

 What protections are in place to prevent fraud and misappropriations of BMG Funds' assets?